chrislockard/chrislockard.net/content/post/2025-09-02-finishing-what-i-started.md

 25 years is a long time.
 A *very* long time, actually, when one stops to review all of the worldly, and personal, events that transpire in that time.
 What nobody told me when I was younger is that 25 years doesn't *feel* like a long time.

 I distinctly remember when I started playing Final Fantasy IX, because it was the first disc I put in my (then) brand-new PlayStation 2 console.
 I was beyond ready to enjoy the experience because I had missed out on Final Fantasy VII, widely considered one of the best games of that series, and of all time.
-I wasn't going to make the same mistake (waiting for Nintendo to have popular third-party titles, a situation that wouldn't be fixed until 17 years later with the release of the Switch) so I hooked the PlayStation 2 up to the TV, popped in Disc one of Final Fantasy IX and played.
+I wasn't going to make the same mistake twice - waiting for Nintendo to have popular third-party titles, a situation that wouldn't be fixed until 17 years later with the release of the Switch - so I hooked the PlayStation 2 up to the TV, popped in Disc one of Final Fantasy IX and played.

 And played.
 And then at some point, stopped playing.
 God knows why, but I stopped playing the game part-way through, and then disengaged.
 For a few days